AdobeDocs/journey-optimizer.de-DE/help/using/configuration/dmarc-record.md

 >[!CAUTION]
 >
->Um die neue Anforderung von Gmail und Yahoo! zu erfüllen und Zustellbarkeitsprobleme mit Top-ISPs zu vermeiden, wird empfohlen, den DMARC-Datensatz für alle zugewiesenen Subdomains einzurichten.
+>Um die neue Anforderung von Gmail und Yahoo zu erfüllen und Zustellbarkeitsprobleme mit wichtigen ISPs zu vermeiden, wird empfohlen, für alle delegierten Subdomains einen DMARC-Eintrag einzurichten.
 [Weitere Informationen](dmarc-record-update.md)

 <!--If you fail to comply with the new requirement from Gmail and Yahoo! to have DMARC record for all sending domains, your emails are expected to land into the spam folder or to get blocked.-->